fctr-id/okta-mcp-server/examples/iamse.md

 The Model Context Protocol (MCP) is an open standard that enables AI models to interact with external tools and services in a structured, secure way.
 It provides a consistent interface for AI systems to discover and use capabilities exposed by servers, allowing AI assistants to extend their functionality beyond their training data.

+Think of MCP as the "USB-C of AI integration" - just as USB-C provides a universal standard that allows various devices to connect and communicate regardless of manufacturer, MCP creates a standardized way for AI models to discover and interact with different services without custom integration for each one.
+This "plug-and-play" approach means developers can build tools once and have them work across multiple AI assistants, while users benefit from seamless integration without worrying about compatibility issues.

 ![MCP](https://raw.githubusercontent.com/fctr-id/okta-mcp-server/refs/heads/main/images/mcp.png "Model Context Protocol architecture")

 MCP creates a bridge between AI models and real-world systems by defining: